sara5491/snakevsmouse/README.md

 - Sound effects were found on [MixKit](https://mixkit.co/)
 - Mouse icon was from [Flaticon](https://www.flaticon.com/)
 - Icons were found on [FontAwesome](https://fontawesome.com/)
+- Arrow symbols for the controls are from [SymbolCopy](www.symbolcopy.com)

 #### Thanks
 The Slack community for their help and guidance.